tucats/validator/README.md

 The error return can indicate invalid tags or unsupportable data types for validation in the data structure.

+The `New()` function scans the object (a structure, in this case) and creates validation rules for any items specified with structure tags.
+It can support numeric, string, and boolean fields.
+It can handle the cases of uuid.UUID, time.Time, and time.Duration when expressed as a string.
+And it can handle arrays, pointers, and map types.

 ## Validating a JSON string